pulsar-edit/documentation/docs/developing-for-pulsar/developing-a-theme.md

 Let's create your first theme.

 To get started, press <kbd class="platform-linux platform-win">Ctrl+Shift+P</kbd> <kbd class="platform-mac">Cmd+Shift+P</kbd> and start typing `Generate Syntax Theme` to generate a new theme package.
-Select `Generate Syntax Theme`, and you'll be asked for the path where your theme will be created.
+Select **Package Generator: Generate Syntax Theme**, and you'll be asked for the path where your theme will be created.
 Let's call ours `motif-syntax`.

 ::: tip Tip

-Syntax themes should end with _-syntax_ and UI themes should end with _-ui_.
+Syntax themes should end with `-syntax` and UI themes should end with `-ui`.

 :::

-Pulsar will display a new window, showing the motif-syntax theme, with a default set of folders and files created for us.
-If you open the Settings View with <kbd class="platform-linux platform-win">Ctrl+,</kbd> <kbd class="platform-mac">Cmd+,</kbd> and click the "Themes" tab on the left, you'll see the "Motif" theme listed in the "Syntax Theme" drop-down.
-Select it from the menu to activate it, now when you open an editor you should see your new motif-syntax theme in action.
+Pulsar will display a new window, showing the `motif-syntax` theme, with a default set of folders and files created for us.
+If you open the Settings View with <kbd class="platform-linux platform-win">Ctrl+,</kbd><kbd class="platform-mac">Cmd+,</kbd> and click the **Themes** tab on the left, you'll see the "Motif" theme listed in the "Syntax Theme" drop-down.
+Select it from the menu to activate it.
+Now, when you open an editor, you should see your new motif-syntax theme in action.

 Open up `styles/colors.less` to change the various color variables which have already been defined.
 For example, turn `@red` into `#f4c2c1`.